amadeusprotocol/rs_node/README.md

 ## Testing

 Check `.cargo/config.toml` for command aliases.
-Environment variables:
+Environment variables reflect the original Elixir node settings:

 - `UDP_ADDR` - address of the peer, default `127.0.0.1:36969`
 - `UDP_DUMP` - file to dump the UDP traffic to